design-hub-arc/FMECsvToMinecraftConverter/README.md

 ## Getting Started

 In order to run the converter program, you will need FME Desktop installed.
 You can start a free trial of FME Desktop [here](https://www.safe.com/fme/fme-desktop/), but it will require purchasing a license to continue using the application after the free trial expires.
 Contact a Design Hub supervisor for more details.

+In addition, you will need Minecraft Java Edition installed.
+You can download the Minecraft trial [here](https://www.minecraft.net/en-us/download/), after doing so, you will need to purchase access to the full game (I don't have the URL for this).
+The files created by the program have only been tested in Minecraft version 1.7.10, which you can download and enable in the "installations" section of the Minecraft launcher.